 Tips for Success During your Own 3 Month Spending Freeze

 Let’s be honest here.
 Choosing to stop spending for three months isn’t easy.
-Especially if you shop as a hobby like we did.
+Especially if shopping is your hobby.
 It’s going to be really difficult at first.
 But it’s something I firmly believe everyone can benefit from.
 And it does get easier as the months go on.

 The plan is really simple to follow.
-The only spending that is allowed is that which is necessary.
+The only spending you can do is that which is necessary.
 Food, gas, bills and any immediate needs that come up.
 That’s it.
 Everything else needs to wait until the three months is up.

 To make it easier on yourself to determine if it’s a need or want, ask yourself this question: